pivot-access-ltd/bma-offline-docs/src/understanding-maas-audit-events-6372.md

 2682   AUDIT  Node           Deleted the 'machine' 'Tigger'.
 ```

-Of course, that list is hard to read, so we could simplify it, sort it, remove any duplicates, and prettify the list a bit:
+Of course, that's a complex list, so could simplify, sort, remove any duplicates, and prettify the list a bit with already-available tools:

 ```nohighlight
 $ maas $PROFILE events query limit=1000 after=0 level=AUDIT \